MKiyoaki/SocialDilemmas-MARL/README.md

 ### Introduction

-This project aims to develop contract augmentation mechanism and integrate it into EPymarl, which is a commonly used Multi-Agent Reinforcement Learning (MARL) Algorithm Framework.
+This project aims to develop contract augmentation mechanism and integrate it into EPyMARL, which is a commonly used Multi-Agent Reinforcement Learning (MARL) Algorithm Framework.

 Contract augmentation algorithms can be used to promote the capability of agents from a MARL system under social dilemmas scenarios.
 Typical social dilemmas including Prisoners Dilemmas, Harvest, etc.